CRG-CNAG/CalliNGS-NF/README.md

 * Known variants, `*.vcf`
 * Blacklisted regions of the genome, `*.bed`

+The RNAseq read file names should match to this convension: sampleID[1|2]_{1,2}.fastq.gz where `sampleID` is the name of the sample,
+      first number [1|2] indicate different replicates, and second number {1,2} indicate the first or the second read pair in the paired-end samples.

 ## Pipeline results

 For each sample with `sampleID` the pipeline creates a number of output files inside a current working folder.